Villages in Rural Rajasthan

 peepal tree with a large platform built around it for people to sit

 on.
-For the wedding the cooking was done in a large scale and the
+For the wedding the cooking was done in a large scale.
+Whole village

 dresses up properly to greet the wedding procession and the Dholis

 and other people of the singing caste lead the party to the house